BiDAlab/DiveFace/README.md

 Please cite [1] below if you make use of the dataset:

 [1] A. Morales, J. Fierrez, R. Vera-Rodriguez.
-SensitiveNets: Learning Agnostic Representations with Application to Face Recognition. arXiv (available soon), 2019.
+SensitiveNets: Learning Agnostic Representations with Application to Face Recognition. arXiv:1902.00334, 2019. [pdf](https://arxiv.org/ftp/arxiv/papers/1902/1902.00334.pdf)

 ## Download: